nifgraup/mimelib/README.md

 # mimelib

-*mimelib* is a collection of useful functions to deal with mime-encoded data.
+This fork of *mimelib* is a browserified AMD port of (Andris)[https://github.com/andris9/mimelib]' collection of useful functions to deal with mime-encoded data.

 ## Installation